onzfonz/comp227/src/content/6/en/part6c.md

 ```

 Generally disabling ESlint when it throws a warning is not a good idea.
-Even though the ESlint rule in question has caused some [arguments](https://github.com/facebook/create-react-app/issues/6880),
+*Even though the ESlint rule in question has caused some [arguments](https://github.com/facebook/create-react-app/issues/6880)*,
-we will use the first solution.
+we will follow the code hint.

-More about the need to define the hooks dependencies in [the react documentation](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies).
+You can find more about the need to define hooks dependencies in [the react documentation](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies).

 ### Sending data to the backend

 We can do the same thing when it comes to creating a new task.
-Let's expand the code communicating with the server as follows:
+Let's expand the code communicating with the server in *services/tasks.js*:

 ```js
 const baseUrl = 'http://localhost:3001/tasks'